Rs and Rsh effects on Low-light efficiency

 The shunt resistance at STC has a very low impact on the Low-light efficiency.

-However the exponential behavior as function of the irradiance will decrease the Rshunt loss, and therefore enhance the efficiencies under 400 W/m².
+However, the exponential behavior as a function of irradiance will decrease the Rshunt loss and thus enhance efficiency below 400 W/m².

-The picture shows the case of a crystalline module, with a dynamics Rsh(0) / Rsh(STC) of 4.
+The figure shows a crystalline module with a dynamic Rsh(0) / Rsh(STC) ratio of 4.

-However the amorphous modules have a much lower Rshunt at STC, and a much higher dynamic Rsh(0) / Rsh(STC) of around 12.
+However, amorphous modules have much lower Rshunt at STC and a much higher dynamic Rsh(0) / Rsh(STC) ratio of approximately 12.

-The figure shows that the efficiency difference would be significant between different Rshunt if they were constant.
-But the recovery of the exponential behavior leads to very similar curves.
+The figure shows that the efficiency difference between different Rshunt values would be significant if they were constant.
+However, the recovery due to exponential behavior leads to very similar curves.

-Therefore the recovery of low-light efficiency is better with low Rshunts and high exponential dynamics.
+Therefore, recovery of low-light efficiency is better with low Rshunt values and high exponential dynamics.